 Demonstrate a basic knowledge of the metrics used for evaluating antimicrobial management and stewardship programs and be able to list the pros/cons and barriers to each.

-Be familiar with AS-related resources available.
+Be familiar with AMS-related resources available.

+Identify patients that would benefit from an Infectious Disease consult and liase with the Infectious Disease physician as appropriate.

+Review culture results with the microbiologist on call if required

-For the ID portion of the rotatioDemonstrate the required degree of drug and disease knowledge in the following areas, as opportunity arises (usually ~10 ID topics will be covered during the ID portion of the rotation):
+Demonstrate the required degree of drug and disease knowledge in the following areas, as opportunity arises (usually ~10 ID topics will be covered):

 Diseases: pneumonia, endocarditis, meningitis, septic joint infections, SSTI, intra-abdominal infection, UTI/pyelonephritis, infections in the immunocompromised host, clostridium difficile infections, osteomyelitis, blood stream infections